NCERT Exemplar Class 11 Biology Solutions Chapter 21 Neural Control and Coordination

 Answer:

-Neurotransmitters help in the transmission of impulses at the junction between two neurons called chemical synapse.
-In the synapse, there exists synaptic vessels in the axon terminal called synaptic knob.
+Neurotransmitters help in the transmission of impulses at the junction between two neurons, called a chemical synapse.
+In the synapse, there exist synaptic vesicles in the axon terminal called a synaptic knob.
 These vessels contain neurotransmitters.
 The impulses from the nerves reach the axon terminal and travel through it as electrical signals.
-When the impulse reaches the end of the axon, it picks up the neurotransmitters present in it and attaches it to the chemo-receptors that are present on the dendrite membrane of the next neuron.
-This attaching of chemicals (acetylcholine) with chemo-receptors leads to depolarization of the membrane generating a nerve impulse across the nerve fiber.
+When the impulse reaches the end of the axon, it picks up the neurotransmitters present in it and attaches them to the chemo-receptors that are present on the dendrite membrane of the next neuron.
+This attachment of chemicals (acetylcholine) with chemo-receptors leads to depolarization of the membrane, generating a nerve impulse across the nerve fiber.
 Acetylcholine is inactivated and hydrolyzed by the enzyme found in the postsynaptic membrane- acetylcholinesterase.
 The hydrolyses facilitate the repolarization of the membrane.

 neurotransmitter